National Fire Information Database (NFID)

 The NFID is composed of two data files - an incident file and a casualty file.
 The incident file contains details related (but not limited) to the date and location of fire incidents, the type of property and its characteristics, fire protection features, circumstances contributing to the outbreak, origin and spread of fire, and the discovery of fire and actions taken.
 The casualty file contains data on deaths and persons injured as a result of the fire incident, age, sex, the nature of the casualty, whether the person was a civilian or firefighter, cause of failure to escape, etc.

-The data were collected by the Canadian Centre for Justice Statistics (CCJS) in collaboration with provincial/territorial Fire Marshals and Fire Commissioners Offices across Canada.
+The data were collected by the Canadian Centre for Justice and Community Safety Statistics (CCJCSS) in collaboration with provincial/territorial Fire Marshals and Fire Commissioners Offices across Canada.
 The collection of data was from administrative records from the provincial/territorial databases.

 The NFID will serve to address an important gap in existing knowledge and gaining a greater understanding of the nature and extent of fire incidents across the country.
 The data will also improve analytical capacities for evidence-based research related to fire incidents, public safety and security that can be used by Fire Marshals, Fire Commissioners and Chief Fire Officers and academic researchers to provide policy and operational guidance that respond to trends that are currently unable to be adequately identified.
 Furthermore, these data will assist fire services in making operational decisions, improving policy and prevention measures in the development of appropriate and efficient methods of fire response, and to help promote public awareness about the dangers of fire.